nats-io/nats-connector-framework/README.md

 ## Running the connector

-There are two ways to launch the connector - invoking the connector as an application or programatically from your own application.
+There are two ways to launch the connector - invoking the connector as an application, or programatically from your own application.

 To invoke the connector from an application:
 ```